 No matter how you store them, keep the essential oils in their original dark amber bottles with the lids tightly closed and the orifice reducer in place to limit the exposure to oxygen and light.

-Labelling Essential Oil Bottles
+Labeling Essential Oil Bottles

 One simple way to keep track of expiration dates for your essential oils is by writing the date on a small label.

 When you open a new essential oil bottle, write the date on a label, find out the expiration date (you can find this information in a good reference guide or sometimes it’s on the essential oil company website) and write that on the label as well.
-Fill in the form below to get a free download that lists the shelf life for some common oils.